wp-plugins/my-optional-modules/readme.txt

 2. 'dropdown' style mini-loop (Takeover->Mini Loops) (Theme: Twenty Fourteen)

 == Changelog ==
+* 5.5.7.1  If Font Awesome is not turned on, but Post Voting is, it will enqueue the Font Awesome CSS (because the vote buttons rely on it)
+* 5.5.7.1  Changed how Post Voting is initiated to work better with other plugins that utilize content filtering.
 * 5.5.7.0  Fixed wording on 'Hide Tags from.." portion of exclude (Tag archives was supposed to be Category archives)
 * 5.5.7.0  Post voting (downvotes added) (functionality slightly changed to work better and to accommodate downvoting)
 * 5.5.6.9  Exclude (code cleanup)